Aneekah-Zohra/MolecularPESGCN/README.md

 model - defines specific model used

-dft_pyscf_ase_force.traj - dataset, all y values of atoms are set to 7.55 (no angle changes between configurations)
+dft_pyscf_ase_force.traj* - dataset, all y values of atoms are set to 7.55 (no angle changes between configurations) *uploaded as zip to fit GitHub size limit